 With special thanks to the C.F.
 Martin Guitar Company, the Bluegrass Academy returns for the ninth year.
 This year, it will be held on Friday, Saturday, and Sunday, also, an on stage performance on Sun afternoon.
 It remains free.
 For more info and registration details, go the Bluegrass Academy Page.
 The Academy is under the direction of Mark Panfil.
 Visit his website at 'markpanfil.com'.

 An open stage is scheduled for Wednesday evening.
 The start time will depend on the number of bands that sign up.
 If you are interested, please email me or call me (see contact page).
 It is likely that all available spots will be taken before Wednesday.
 Bands and times will be listed on the schedule page.
 The scheduled bands will finish at 9:00PM and will be followed by bluegrass movies.
 NOTE: This open stage is intended for festival attendees and the appropriate tickets will be required.
 The minimum ticket required would be $10 per person, and would be for Wednesday only.

-Bluegrass related movies will be shown on our large screen after the open stage Wednesday evening, and more movies after the scheduled bands on Thursday.
+Bluegrass related movies will be shown on our large screen at the second stage, Wednesday and Thursday evening starting at 9PM each night.

 The Appalachian Fiddle and Bluegrass Association property owner of Mountain View Park, will charge $10 per dog.
 Dogs will not be permitted at any time in the entire concert or concession area.
 Dogs must always be leashed when walking or when away from your camp site.
 Dogs must be tied up while at your camp site.
 No loose dogs at any time.
 Since no camping is permitted without a weekend ticket, no dogs will be allowed with a single day ticket.
 Dogs can be walked in 24 of the 27 acres of the park, but not in the entire concert area or vendor area.
 The $10 per dog charge should be paid to the AFBA, at the gate, on arrival, not in advance.